 From Underachieving Student To Armyman

 As a child, I was a below-average student, and as I was physically weak, I never got to participate in sports.
 The constant snubbing by my classmates led to a lot of frustration.
-Now looking back, I feel it is very important to get frustrated in life because it pushes you to take decisions.
+Now looking back, I feel it is very important to get frustrated in life because it pushes you to make decisions.
 One day, I decided to work on my shortcomings and soon became one of the most accomplished sportsmen in my school.

 I joined IMA at the age of 18.
 When I injured my spine during the final obstacle training competition, I was just one step away from becoming an army officer.
 As I lay in the hospital bed for several months, I got a lot of time to think and to observe people.
 I saw many people saying, “Why did this happen to me?”, and I would think, “Why should it not happen to you?
 If it can happen to anyone, you have an equal chance, why should you be the chosen one?”